 fostered by the University of Pittsburgh’s Center for Simulation and

-Supercomputing Center, the Mascaro Center for
+Supercomputing Center, Mascaro Center for

-Sustainable Innovation, and the Center for
+Quantum Institute, and the Center for

 The Petersen Institute of Nano Science and Engineering was ranked second in the nation in 2006 for microscale and nanoscale research by Small Times.
 It houses state-of-the-art transmission electron microscopy, dual beam FIB, dedicated E-beam lithography, FTIR, SPM, XRD, UV-Vis-IR spectrophotometer and clean-room facilities.